Leaflet: A guide to Adult Social Care

 - how to access support with your finances, debt or benefits

-These are just some examples, our conversation and suggestions for support will depend on your needs and what you would like to achieve.
+These are just some examples.
+Our conversation and suggestions for support will depend on your needs and what you would like to achieve.

 Short-term support to maximise your independence

 You may be offered a period of reablement, depending on your needs.
-This is a short-term service that helps you get back daily living skills that you may have lost because of an accident, illness or disability.
-For example, support after you’ve come out of hospital.
+This is a short-term service that helps you get back daily living skills that you may have lost because of an accident, illness or disability – for example, support after you’ve come out of hospital.

 If our initial conversations suggest that you need ongoing social care support we can complete a more detailed assessment of your needs.
-This assessment helps us to understand more about you, including your daily life, your strengths and your support needs, and to see if you are eligible for support from us.
+This needs assessment helps us to understand more about you, including your daily life, your strengths and your support needs, to see if you are eligible for support from us.